cendyandreoli/posts/posts/pare-de-aumentar-o-pool-de-conexoes.md

 #### The Cost of Context Switching

 Imagine you're writing code (CPU processing).
 Every 10 seconds, a Project Manager interrupts you (Context Switch) to ask about a different ticket.
-You spend more time trying to remember where you left off than actually coding.
+You spend more time trying to remember where you left off than effectively coding.

-This is exactly what happens with your database when the pool is too large: it spends more CPU time switching tasks than executing SQL.
+This is exactly what happens to your database when the pool is too large: it spends more CPU switching tasks than executing SQL.

 ---